 Gorillaz is back with yet another doomsday premise: a party during the end of the world.
 Shockingly different, right?
-It’s not anything distinct from their statements on the world throughout their debut to their current release about modern times.
+From releasing demons and exploring hell in Demon Days to the messy synthetic paradise of Plastic Beach, it’s not anything distinct from their statements on the world throughout their career.
 I’m a bit late to the party here, this album dropped April 28 2017, but I really wanted to review this record because Gorillaz holds a special place in my heart and I love concept albums…but this one didn’t work for me.

-So what’s the deal?
-The ideas within the record aren’t fully realized: there isn’t enough to go off of to understand what’s happening in the songs or how it connects to the Gorillaz themselves.
+So what’s the long and short of this album?
+The ideas within the record aren’t fully realized: there isn’t enough for listeners to go off of to understand what’s happening in the songs or how it connects to the Gorillaz themselves.
+It’s more a mixtape than an album, and it’s unpolished compared to their usual standard.
 It’s a concept of a concept album, a couple of crumbs left on the floor of a cake that’s already been cleaned up.
 “Humanz” has its moment(z), but it’s honestly a mess.

 But don’t take it from me, take it from Damon Albarn on BBC1: